OfficeDev/office-ui-fabric-core/README.md

 ![Office UI Fabric](http://odux.azurewebsites.net/github/img/OfficeUIFabricLogoBluePadSm-01.png)

-#####The front-end framework for building experiences for Office 365.
+#####The front-end framework for building experiences for Office and Office 365.

 Fabric is a responsive, mobile-first, front-end framework, designed to make it quick and simple for you to create web experiences using the Office Design Language.
-It’s easy to get up and running with Fabric—whether you’re creating a new Office Add-in from scratch or adding new features to an existing one.
+It’s easy to get up and running with Fabric—whether you’re creating a new Office experience from scratch or adding new features to an existing one.

 ##Contents